shendrix07/sunmoontide/README.md

 ### What is a Sun * Moon * Tide calendar?
 What does the code do?

 This code produces a PDF file containing a Sun * Moon * Tide calendar, designed to be easily printable on a home or office printer (ideally color printer) with 8.5x11" paper.
-An example 2015 calendar for Santa Cruz, California is available [here](https://github.com/cruzviz/sunmoontide/blob/master/SunMoonTide_2015_9413745.pdf) (~20 MB PDF file).
+An example 2015 calendar for Santa Cruz, California is available [here](https://github.com/cruzviz/sunmoontide/blob/master/SampleCalendar.pdf) (~17 MB PDF file).
 The only external input required is a text file of published annual tide tables.
 These files are provided by the U.S. National Oceanic and Atmospheric Administration (NOAA) for American coastal areas, including territories and neighboring islands.
 There are over 3,000 NOAA tide prediction stations.

 The program reads in all the high and low tides and interpolates them to produce sinusoidal curve data.
 It parses the input file header for the station ID, which is used to grab required information like location coordinates, time zone, and placename from a lookup file.
 (This is the `tides.py` module.)
 Then it calculates sun and moon positions relative to that location over the whole year, plus daily moon phases and solar equinoxes/solstices.
 (The `astro.py` module.)
 It creates a pretty calendar showing tidal fluctuations and sun and moon movements for each day of the year.
 (The `cal_draw.py` module - almost completely done in matplotlib.)
-It generates the front and back matter that contains the input's placename and other location-specific information, and puts it all together in a printable PDF (the `cal_pages.py` module).
-It can take a few minutes to run, mainly waiting for matplotlib to crank out the monthly pages.
-The resulting PDF output file is about 20 MB.
-Overall, it's about 1,000 lines of code divided between 4 modules, stitched together by `__init__.py` and `__main__.py`.
+It generates the front and back matter that contains the input's placename and other location-specific information, and puts it all together in a printable PDF (`cal_draw.py` and `cal_pages.py` modules).
+It can take a few minutes to run, mainly waiting for matplotlib to crank out the pages.
+The resulting PDF output file is about 15 to 20 MB.
+Overall, it's around 1,200 lines of code divided between 4 modules, stitched together by `__init__.py` and `__main__.py`.

 ----------------------